malston/CKA-StudyGuide/LabGuideAnswers/Part-5-Security.md

-*   Create two pods that can use “curl” named busybox1 and busybox2.
+*   Create two pods that can use "curl" named busybox1 and busybox2.
 Note the IP addresses assigned to them.
 Label them with tier:jumppod

 ```